JereKuusela/valheim-upgrade_world/publish/README.md

 - `locations_add [id1,id2,...] [noclearing] [...args]`: Adds locations to already explored areas.
 With `noclearing`, the location area is not cleared of existing objects. `chance` determines how many of the locations are added.
 - `locations_remove [id1,id2,...] [...args]`: Removes locations and prevents new ones from appearing (until a command like `genloc` or `locations_add` is used). `chance` determines how many of the locations are removed.
 - `locations_reset [id1,id2,...] [...args]`: Resets locations by removing them and then placing them at the same position.
 Dungeons which have a random rotation will also get a new layout. `chance` determines how many of the locations are reseted.
-- `objects_count [all] [id1,id2,...] [...args]`: Counts objects.
+- `objects_count [id1,id2,...] [...args]`: Counts objects.
 If no ids given then counts all objects.
 All objects are listed with the flag `all`.
 Result is also printed to the player.log file.
 Wildcards are also supported.
 - `objects_list [id1,id2,...] [...args]`: Lists objects showing their position and biome.
 Result is also printed to the player.log file.
 - `objects_remove [id1,id2,...] [...args]`: Removes objects.
 Recommended to use `count_objects` to check that you don't remove too much.
 - `save_disable`: Disables world saving.
 But still a good idea to make backups.